gideonsimpson/ARFF.jl/docs/src/index.md

 ## Notes on Current Training Implementation
 This package has undergone several revisions.
 In the current form, one can specify two actions:
 * `resample!` - The resampling step resamples amongs the current set of wave numbers.
 Resampling was introduced to the training method for ARFF in [kammonen_adaptive_2024](@cite).
 * `mutate!` - The mutation step is what discovers new weave numbers.
 In the current implementation, this corresponds to the RWM step.
-These two procedures are empedded within a [`ARFFSolver`](@ref) structure.
+These two procedures are embedded within a [`ARFFSolver`](@ref) structure.
+Furthermore, it is assumed that both of these procedures are implemented so as to conclude by calling the linear solver to obtain the updated ``\boldsymbol{\beta}``.

 ## Acknowledgements